What Horticulturalists Do in the Off-Season

-When their gardens are blanketed in snow, what do the horticulturists at Denver Botanic Garden do?
+When their gardens are blanketed in snow, what do the horticulturists at Denver Botanic Gardens do?
 Well, for starters, they still garden!
 When the temperature is above freezing, our dedicated horticulturists are still pruning, removing plant debris and impeccably maintaining gardens for the coming spring.
 During the winter, horticulturists also expand their job descriptions immensely.
 Allow me to share just a few examples.

 First and foremost, horticulture at the level we strive for requires meticulous planning and preparation.
 This consumes a large portion of a horticulturist’s time during the winter.
 They synthesize observations and data recorded throughout the growing season.
 Understanding how plants, design schemes and watering regimen affected their garden, they can continuously improve from each year to the next.